LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseArticles.md

 Use the Debugger tool to feed user input directly into a knowledge base to test the NLU processing and content matching.

 The Debugger tool works exactly like a [Knowledge Base integration](conversation-builder-integrations-knowledge-base-integrations.html) in a bot.
 So, if your search selections in the tool match how you've configured the bot, the results you see with the tool will be the same as those returned in a bot conversation.
+If you don't yet have a bot integrated with your knowledge base, the Debugger tool is also a way to test how the bot will behave once it is.

-If you don't yet have a bot integrated with your knowledge base, the Debugger tool is a great way to test how the bot will behave once it is.
+The Debugger tool is also *the* way to see the JSON that's returned by the search.

 **To test user input**